MrMac007/sveltekit-bookcult/docs/SETUP.md

 A: Yes!
 Both versions can share the same Supabase database.

 **Q: Do I need all the API keys?**
 A: No. Only Supabase is required.
-Google Books and Gemini are optional enhancements.
+Gemini is optional for AI enhancements.
+Book search uses Open Library (no API key needed).

 **Q: How do I add new pages?**
 A: Create `+page.svelte` files in `src/routes/`.
 See existing pages for examples.